 If you’re in the mood for a creamy, rich latte, you don’t have to use regular milk.
 Soy milk is a great dairy replacement because it has a neutral flavor and froths well.
 If you’re a fan of soy lattes, you can skip the coffee shop and make your next one at home!

-Here’s our simple soy latte recipe, plus a few brewing tips and variation ideas.
-We mix in a little brown sugar and vanilla for extra flavor.
+Here’s our simple soy latte recipe, plus a few brewing tips and variation ideas to help you get creative.
+We mix in a little brown sugar and vanilla to add some extra flavor.
 Get ready for an amazing vegan latte!

 Vanilla Soy Latte